-The Facebook fine by ICO is based on specific reasons that Facebook didn’t have strong privacy protections, and that it overlooked vital signs of warning against Cambridge.
+The Facebook fine by ICO is based on specific reasons that Facebook didn’t have strong privacy protections and overlooked vital signs of warning against Cambridge.
 These signs are said to have had the potential to stop Cambridge’s effort to manipulate public opinion for simple business reasons, like endorsing its clients across the globe.

 We have been working closely with the ICO in their investigation of Cambridge Analytica, just as we have with authorities in the US and other countries.
 We’re reviewing the report and will respond to the ICO soon. – Erin Egan, Facebook’s chief privacy officer